|Oracle® Enterprise Manager System Monitoring Plug-in Installation Guide for Microsoft Internet Information Services

-Enterprise Manager Cloud Control 12c Release 1 or higher Management Service
+Enterprise Manager Grid Control 10g Release 2 or higher Management Service

-Enterprise Manager Cloud Control 12c Release 1 or higher Agent for Windows
+Enterprise Manager Grid Control 10g Release 2 or higher Agent for Windows

 Microsoft Internet Information Server 6.0.x

-Microsoft Internet Information Services 6.x and 7.x running on Microsoft Windows Server 2003 (see note below)
+Microsoft Internet Information Services running on Microsoft Windows Server 2003 (see note below)

 Note:For details on which editions (such as Enterprise, Standard, and so forth) and versions of Windows operating systems that this Microsoft product is supported to run on, refer to the Microsoft website and/or documentation.

-The following prerequisites must be met before you can deploy the plug-in:
+The following prerequisites must be installed before you can deploy the plug-in:

-The following components of Oracle Enterprise Manager Cloud Control 12c Release 1 or higher are installed:
+The following components of Oracle Enterprise Manager 10g Grid Control release 2 or higher:

 Oracle Management Services with Oracle Management Repository